waynegramlich/ROS_Notes/README.md

 ### Networking:

-We for now, we manually bring up the network:
+To manually mount the `eth0` network adapter from the command line:

-        ifconfig eth0 192.168.x.y netmask 255.255.255
+        ifconfig eth0 192.168.x.y netmask 255.255.255.0
-        route add default gw 192.168.x.yy
+        route add default gw 192.168.x.z eth0

-Install more stuff.

-When you figure it out, add the steps to the instructions above.

-Rinse, Lather, Repeat!
+To configure networking to boot up automatically edit `/etc/network/interfaces` to have the following lines:

+        auto eth0
+        iface eth0 inet static
+        address 192.168.x.y
+        gateway 192.168.x.z

+Comment out or delete all other lines concerning `eth0`.
+When you reboot, the wired ethernet connection should come up automatically.

+### Installing ROS